lawrie/ulx3s_retro/README.md

 There are two implementation of Risc-V Linux on the Ulx3s board: LiteX VexRiscv written in migen and SpinalHDL, and SaxonSoc, written entirely in SpinalHDL.

-Several games for the Ulx3s boards have been written in C and run on a Riisc-V SoC.
+Several games for the Ulx3s boards have been written in C and run on a Risc-V SoC, such as [Super Miyamoto Sprint](https://github.com/dan-rodrigues/super-miyamoto-sprint).

 ## Missing from the Ulx3s board